elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 To see Stack ADT implementation in Python via a custom Stack Class <a href="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Stack/Stack.py">click here for the source code</a>.

 ### Queue
+Another type of linear data structure is called a Queue and it has a **First In First Out (FIFO)** removal procedure, so the items are remove based on chronological type order, where the first items are removed.

 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/QueueDiagram.PNG" width="400" height="180"></p>
 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/QUEUE.PNG" width="700" height="200"></p>